Hi, I’m Abby Lopac (LMT, CMLD, Somatic Practitioner).

 My Credentials

-My certifications include: NASM Corrective Exercise, Trauma Informed Care, Strategies for Somatic Embodiment, Basic Manual Lymphatic Drainage, Fascial Stretching, and Cupping Therapy.
+My certifications include: NASM Corrective Exercise, Trauma Informed Care, Strategies for Somatic Embodiment, Manual Lymphatic Drainage (Vodder Technique) through The Academy of Lymphatic Studies, Fascial Stretching, and Cupping Therapy, Mastering Peripheral Nerves of the Upper Body.